ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-export/README.md

      Very useful is the **Tool** **SQL Editor**, in which you can write and execute your own queries and display the outputs directly on the Data display.
 More information on how to select the SQL editor can be found here: [executing sql queries](https://github.com/pawelsalawa/sqlitestudio/wiki/User_Manual#executing-sql-queries)

+//flip the two put sqlite first even if SQLITE studio is easier for users to use db

 ## sqlite

+1. Download
+   - Please go to the folder [db-export](https://github.com/ShareTraitProject/ShareTraitDatabase/blob/main/sharatrait-database-v1/db-export/) and download the ShareTrait (ST) database version 1.0 **ST_all.db**.
+The download icon is found on the top left corner of the raw data window, labelled as *Download raw file*.
+This option will download your databse (.db) file in the local Download folder.
+Please store this file in a home folder.
+Keep track of the path of that folder.
+You can also connect and clone the [path](https://github.com/ShareTraitProject/ShareTraitDatabase/tree/main/sharatrait-database-v1) to obtain and use directly the db version.
+   - Download SQLite
+     Note that you do not have to have SQLite pre-installed in order to use SQLiteStudio.

+2.